ovh/docs/pages/platform/databases/redis_01_capabilities/guide.it-it.md

 - **Essential**: the cluster can support at most one node.
 - **Business**: the cluster is delivered with 2 nodes by default.
-- **Enterprise**: The cluster is delivered with 3 nodes by default.
+- **Enterprise**: the cluster is delivered with 3 nodes by default.

 #### License type